lewishowles/components/src/components/form/form-checkbox-group/form-checkbox-group.md

 - type: `array|object`
 - **required**

-The options to display as checkboxes can be provided in a number of formats for ease.
+The options to be displayed as checkboxes can be provided in a number of formats for ease.

 - An array of strings `["option1", "option2", "option3"]`, in which case both the label and value are the same.
 - An array of numbers `[1, 2, 3]`, in which case both the label and value are the same.
-- An object `{ value: "label" }` where each key is the value of an option, and each value is the label.
 - An array of objects `[{ label: "Label", value: "value" }]` where labels and values are explicitly defined.

-It is possible to combine both array options, but generally not recommended.
+- An array of objects combined with the `labelKey` and `valueKey` properties.
+- An object `{ value: "label" }` where each key is the value of oan option, and each value is the label.

+### `labelKey`

+- type: `string`
+- default: `label`

+The key needed to find each option's label within its object.
+If an individual option is a string or number, this is ignored.

+### `valueKey`

+- type: `string`
+- default: `value`

+The key needed to find each option's value within its object.
+If an individual option is a string or number, this is ignored.

 ### `name`